Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 11.

 ### Priority queue
-1. A **priority queue** is an abstract data-type similar to a regular queue or stack data-structure.
+1. A **priority queue** is an abstract data-type similar to a regular queue or stack data structure.
 Each element in a priority queue has an associated `priority`.
 2. In a priority queue, elements with high priority are served before elements with low priority.
 3. Priority queues are often implemented using **heaps**.
 4. A priority queue can also be inefficiently implemented as an unsorted list or a sorted list.